Research topics

 Tuberculosis detection by AI-supported screening

 In order to support medical professionals in patient screening to detect tuberculosis infections, VRVis has developed a deep learning-based application in collaboration with Agfa Healthcare.
 With large numbers of patients, it assists in identifying diseased individuals more rapidly, optimising further diagnosis and treatment courses.
+Find more information in our press release.

 Medical image registration